LambdaHack/LambdaHack/PLAYING.md

                1 2 3     b j n

 SHIFT (or CTRL) and a movement key make the selected hero run in the indicated direction, until anything of interest is spotted.
-'5' and '.' use a turn to brace for combat, which gives a chance to block blows next turn.
+The '5' and '.' keys take a turn to brace for combat, which gives a chance to block blows next turn.
 Melee, searching for secret doors and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.

 Below are the default keys for major commands.
-Those of them that take hero time are marked with a *.
+Those of them that take hero time are marked with a star.

                key       command
                <         ascend a level*